Nachikulam: Religion

 People follow Islam and Hinduism beliefs.
 Nachikulam has more than 3 Hindu temples and 4 mosques.

 Economics

 Agriculture is the main source of income, although some residents commute to other places for work.

 Transport

 The East Coast Road (ECR) from Chennai to Kanyakumari district connects this village as well.
-Frequent Bus services are available to nearby towns Nagapattinam(58km), Thiruthuraipoondi(16km) and Pattukkottai (26km).
+Frequent Bus services are available to nearby towns Nagapattinam(58 km), Thiruthuraipoondi(16 km) and Pattukkottai (26 km).

 Nachikulam has a railway station near the ECR called Thillaivilagam.
 Thillaivilagam Railway Station is on the Karaikkudi-Thiruvarur broadguage line.
 Thiruvarur-Karaikudi-Thiruvarur Demo rail Service runs daily except Sunday.
 Ernakulam - Velankanni - Ernakulam express also operates on Sunday only, but does not stop at Thillaivilagam.
 No direct trains connect Chennai to Thillaivilagam.

 Tiruchirappalli International Airport is the nearest airport (120 km).

 Infrastructure

-Nachikulam has a small bazaar with more than 50 shops, Bharat Petroleum Punk, 2 marriage halls and a mobile phone network, DBS Bank, 4 ATMs (DBS, State Bank of India, India 1, Hitachi) are available.
+Nachikulam has a small bazaar with more than 50 shops, Bharat Petroleum - petrol bunk, 2 marriage halls and good mobile phone network, DBS Bank, 4 ATMs (DBS, State Bank of India, India 1, Hitachi) are available.